 It can be, especially if you aren’t using a behavioral assessment.
 Behavioral assessments cut the “figuring out who they are” phase down significantly.
-Often, managers have to work with an employee for months before really getting a feel for the intrinsic motivators and workplace preferences of that individual.
+Often, managers have to work with an employee for months before really getting a feel for that individual's intrinsic motivators and workplace preferences.
 There’s also a lot of trial and error along the way.
 And, unfortunately, so much can go wrong in a relatively short amount of time.
 A behavioral assessment eliminates most of that learning curve and literally provides you with an employee manual.
-And before you shove that manual into the glove compartment, you can use it to craft a performance management strategy that will head off conditional disengagement, and maybe even prevent it altogether.
+And before you shove that manual into the glove compartment, you can use it to craft a performance management strategy that will head off conditional disengagement and maybe even prevent it altogether.

-Every behavioral assessment is going to be a little different, but the best ones break the results down into specific character traits.
-While you see these traits every day, you might not always stop and consider how they shape the decisions and work styles of each employee whether they work on the sales floor or in the repair bay.
+Every behavioral assessment will be slightly different, but the best ones break the results down into specific character traits.
+While you see these traits every day, you might not always stop and consider how they shape each employee's decisions and work styles, whether they work on the sales floor or in the repair bay.
 Think of these traits as employee features, with each feature bringing extra value to overall job performance:

 Feature 1 - Assertiveness.
 What motivates them?
-Some people respond to individual incentives, and need to have significant control over their career and financial situation.
-You might call them the “risk takers.”
+Some people respond to individual incentives and need to have significant control over their career and financial situation.
+You might call them the “risk-takers.”
 They want to do more if they have a chance to get more out of it.
-You most likely will find these people in sales and working for commission, or in leadership where they can shape outcomes.
+You most likely will find these people in sales and working for a commission or in leadership where they can shape outcomes.
 Others respond to security.
-They are team oriented and excel at finding that common ground that promotes harmony within a group.
+They are team-oriented and excel at finding that common ground that promotes harmony within a group.
 What they want is stability in their jobs as well as their lives.
 These are often your service and support team members.

 Maintenance and Repair 1 – Make sure you are properly incentivizing each type.
-Salespeople, for example, thrive on the opportunity to make more based on their own effort and they love to compete, so commission, sales contest and individual goals are a hit.
-Service people thrive on security, so they appreciate incentives that are tied to their team contribution and that do not put their base salary at risk.
+For example, salespeople thrive on the opportunity to make more based on their own effort, and they love to compete, so commission, sales contests, and individual goals are a hit.
+Service people thrive on security, so they appreciate incentives tied to their team contribution and do not put their base salary at risk.

 Feature 2 – Sociability.
 What recharges them?
-Often we think of this as extroversion vs introversion, but there’s more to it than that.
-There are some people who have literally never met a stranger; they can strike up a conversation with anyone.
-Social interaction is what they need, and they can often be swayed by an emotional appeal.
-Others are emotionally exhausted by too much of that, and need to have that quality “me time” in order to be productive.
-They are driven by logic, and any appeal would need to be well-crafted on an intellectual level for them to fully appreciate it.
-The first group feels a burst of pride from hearing someone say “Great job!” whereas someone in the second group wants concrete feedback, such as “You did a great job on that presentation.
-You really explained how we can use that technique to improve productivity.”
+Often we think of this as extroversion vs. introversion, but there’s more to it than that.
+Some people have literally never met a stranger; they can strike up a conversation with anyone.
+Social interaction is what they need, and an emotional appeal can often sway them.
+Others are emotionally exhausted by too much of that and need to have that quality “me time” to be productive.
+They are driven by logic, and any appeal would need to be well-crafted on an intellectual level to appreciate it fully.
+The first group feels a burst of pride from hearing someone say, “Great job!” whereas someone in the second group wants concrete feedback, such as “You did a great job on that presentation.
+You really explained how we could use that technique to improve productivity.”

 Maintenance and Repair 2 – Make sure you are motivating and communicating with each type in a way that will resonate with them.
-Social employees want recognition, they like the spotlight and they value face-to-face communication with their manager.
+Social employees want recognition, they like the spotlight, and they value face-to-face communication with their manager.
 Reserved employees want a more quiet recognition, such as an email of appreciation.
 They dislike the spotlight and are comfortable with nonverbal communication with their manager.
-If there is an engagement issue, however, you should be having one-on-one meetings with each type to diagnose the problem and work on an individual plan to move the employee back to engaged.
+However, if there is an engagement issue, you should be having one-on-one meetings with each type to diagnose the problem and work on an individual plan to move the employee back to engaged.

 Feature 4 – Structure.
 Are they big picture or meticulous?
-There are times when you really need someone who is going to go with their gut and just get something done, even if it might not be completely the “right way” to accomplish the task.
-They have their way of doing things and you just step back and let them do it.
-For other tasks though, like working on a customer’s brakes, you need someone who is going to go over every detail to make sure everything is precisely correct.
+There are times when you really need someone going to go with their gut and get something done, even if it might not be completely the “right way” to accomplish the task.
+They have their way of doing things, and you step back and let them do it.
+For other tasks, though, like working on a customer’s brakes, you need someone who will go over every detail to make sure everything is precisely correct.

 Feature 5 – Judgement.
-You really just want people who use good judgement, it’s super helpful no matter what job they are in.
+You really want people who use good judgment; it’s super helpful no matter what job they are in.
 Take my word for that one.

-Maintenance and Repair 5 – Don’t hire people with bad judgement.
+Maintenance and Repair 5 – Don’t hire people with bad judgment.
 A behavioral assessment that measures that can help.

-One of the biggest problems supervisors face is trying to take these very different people and applying a “one-size-fits-all” solution.
-If you don’t understand who it is you are trying to motivate, you can ultimately create “conditional disengagements” and will likely have difficulties with employee retention.
+One of the biggest problems supervisors face is taking these very different people and applying a “one-size-fits-all” solution.
+If you don’t understand who you are trying to motivate, you can ultimately create “conditional disengagements” and will likely have difficulties with employee retention.
 These are easily avoidable mistakes managers continue to make: putting the wrong personnel into the wrong situations.
 It creates a difficult environment for employees to succeed, and supervisors don’t know how to deal with it.

-Once you have an idea who you’re working with, it should be easier to determine who it is you want for future hires.
+Once you have an idea of who you’re working with, it should be easier to determine who you want for future hires.
 What kind of person naturally excels at each kind of job?
 Using top performers as the template for your hiring decisions will increase the likelihood of finding that next superstar.
-It can also help you understand where some might be struggling, or where potential candidates may need extra guidance.
+It can also help you understand where some might be struggling or where potential candidates may need extra guidance.
 None of those traits mean that someone with the right experience cannot perform a task.
-It merely shows where they might need some extra guidance and support from their leadership to be an engaged, A-player.
+It merely shows where they might need extra guidance and support from their leadership to be an engaged A-player.

 It’s not just the employees who should be benchmarked.
 Leadership should be involved with the process as well.
 Knowing how a manager works and makes decisions reveals quite a bit about their personal leadership style.
-And knowing where you and your employee complement each other, and where you don’t, increases engagement, morale and productivity across the board.
+And knowing where you and your employee complement each other and where you don’t increase engagement, morale, and productivity across the board.